Paris, 2 March 2009

 James W. Jones, University of Florida, USA

-Panos M. Pardalos, Center for Applied Optimization - University of Florida,
+Panos M. Pardalos, Center for Applied Optimization - University of Florida, USA

 Gerhard Shiefer, University of Bonn, Germany